nick-falco/eat/README.md

 ## Install Python
 If your computer does not already have **Python 3.7 or higher** installed, you will need to install it.
-To find out what version, if any, you already have, enter either `python --version` or `python3 --version`, (return).
+To find out what version, if any, you already have, enter in the Terminal either `python --version` or `python3 --version`, (return).
 To install a current version, go to https://www.python.org/downloads and following the instructions for your operating system.

 - **For Mac and Linux:** After installing Python, you may need to restart your terminal